 At Seven Stories we see books as tokens of friendship, and often enough friendship also arises from the work we do on these books and the close association that work often requires.
 Some years ago the historian and Seven Stories author Howard Zinn called and asked us to introduce him to a writer he much admired, fellow Seven Storian Kurt Vonnegut.
 We did, and it turned out that Kurt was already an avid reader of Howard’s books.
 The two became fast friends for the rest of their lives.
 As we’ve been taught by many of the authors we work with—Jared Diamond, Derrick Jensen, Howard Zinn, Noam Chomsky, Peter Plate, Octavia Butler and Barry Gifford to name just a few—the human species is fickle and is often dangerous to itself and to others.
 Friendship, though, seems to be, if not an answer to that problem then at least a tempering quality that isn’t unique to humans necessarily, but let’s say is a tender and tempering quality we share with other animals that can help us bring positive change to all aspects of the things we do.

 Regarding bookselling culture, Seven Stories publishes Andy Latie’s Rebel Bookseller, and Loren Glass’s forthcoming Rebel Publisher: The Rise and fall of Grove Press and the Evergreen Review, and has other related projects in the works.
 We believe the independent bookseller community in America to be an historically significant one and we engage with local independent booksellers as much as possible.

-Finally, we wish to express here our thanks and appreciation to the members of our advisory board (Dore Ashton, Russell Banks, Athol Fugard, Juris Jurjevics, Raoul Peck, Peter Sellars, Claire Tisne, Minky Worden, and the late, great Dore Ashton), to our staff, to our authors, and to our readers, since without you all no statement of who we are would be complete.
+Finally, we wish to express here our thanks and appreciation to the members of our advisory board (Russell Banks, Athol Fugard, Juris Jurjevics, Raoul Peck, Peter Sellars, Claire Tisne, Minky Worden, and the late, great Dore Ashton), to our staff, to our authors, and to our readers, since without you all no statement of who we are would be complete.